migarstka/SDPLib_Importer/README.md

 ### Installing / Using

 - Clone the repository to your local machine.
-- Add the original SDPLib 1.2 problem files to a folder "/sdplib" (or edit the path inside SDPLib_Importer.jl).
+- Add the original SDPLib 1.2 problem files to a folder `/sdplib` (or edit the path inside SDPLib_Importer.jl).
 - Run the `SDPLib_Importer.jl` file.
-(This will create .jld files inside the /sdplib/ folder.)
+(This will create .jld2 files inside the /sdplib/ folder.)

 ### Testing
 - The following is a short test script that loads a converted problem in `.jld2` format, solves the problem using `JuMP` and the `COSMO.jl` solver: